hwgordon247/CV/README.md

 #### Problem Solving

-My Engineering career demonstrates my problem solving ability by encountering any given obstacle and efficiently finding a viable solution.
+My Engineering career demonstrates my problem solving ability - encountering any given obstacle and efficiently finding a viable solution.

 - Essar Oil
 - Primary objective was to redesign the rubber lined pipework in the demineralized water plant.